dagger/dagger/docs/current/labs/project-zenith.md

 ## Known issues

 - A module's public fields require a `json:"foo"` tag to be queriable.
-- Custom objects in a module require at least one method to be defined on them to be detected by the codegen.
 - When referencing another module as a local dependency, the dependent module must be stored in a sub-directory of the parent module.
-- Custom struct types used as parameters cannot be nested and contain other structs themselves.
+- Custom struct types cannot currently be used as parameters.
 - Calls to functions across modules will be run exactly _once_ per-session -- after that, the result will be cached, but only until the next session (a new `dagger query`, etc).